fanf2/doh101/README.md

 It returns an HTTP 415 "unsupported media type" error if a POST request does not have Content-Type `application/dns-message`.

-There is one special case which allows you to customize the respons that misdirected web browsers will get when they accidentally hit the DoH endpoint.
+There is one special case which allows you to customize the response that misdirected web browsers will get when they accidentally hit the DoH endpoint.
 If the request is GET and there is no `?dns=` URL parameter, `doh.lua` does an NGINX internal redirect to the named location `@doh_no_dns`.
 The `nginx.conf` is set up to turn this into a 400 error with the response body from the file `doh_no_dns.html`.
+If you are using the `doh101` role by itself, you will need to install your own version of this file.

 Testing